-For South Central Pennsylvania homeowners who are attempting to enhance home performance and comfort, there are a number of different home upgrades to choose from.
+For Harrisburg Pennsylvania homeowners who are attempting to enhance home performance and comfort, there are a number of different home upgrades to choose from.
 Unsurprisingly, the list of valuable upgrades that might benefit a home can be overwhelming, and knowing how to move forward is often easier said than done.

 Many people don't realize just how much the home envelope matters when it comes to improving indoor comfort levels and reducing energy bills.
 The home envelope is essentially what separates your home's conditioned and unconditioned spaces—your kitchen and your garage, for example.
 When properly sealed, indoor air stays right where it's supposed to, and outdoor air is unable to enter the home.